betfair-datascientists/betfair-datascientists.github.io/src/modelling/ALeagueDatathon.md

 Think you’ve got what it takes to predict model the Australian Soccer A-League competition?
 Now’s your chance to showcase your data modeling skills in Betfair’s 2025 A-League Datathon!

 With **$5,000 in prizes** on offer, this is your opportunity to create a predictive model for the 2024-2025 A-League Season.
-Whether you're a seasoned pro or new to sports modeling, we encourage you to get creative—adapt your skills from other fields, improve an existing model, or start fresh!
+Whether you're a seasoned pro or new to sports modeling, we encourage you to get creative — adapt your skills from other fields, improve an existing model, or start fresh!

-This year’s Datathon features **103 matches** from the 2024-2025 A-League Regular Season, and we challenge you to test your skills against others for both **prizes** and **ultimate bragging rights**.
+This year’s Datathon features **24 matches** from the 2024-2025 A-League Regular Season with a total of **1527 predictions** required, and we challenge you to test your skills against others for both **prizes** and **ultimate bragging rights**.

 - Leaderboard updates will be posted here throughout the competition, so check back often.
 - Join the conversation in the Quants Discord server (#datathon channel), where you can discuss models with fellow participants.